-UBC welcomes international students.
-We offer a range of support services for international students, and UBC advisors can help you with everything from visas to health insurance and more.
+UBC is proud to welcome international students from all over the world.
+We offer a range of support services for international students, and UBC advisors can help you with everything from study permits and temporary resident visas to health insurance and more.

 As an international student, you will need: